Holiday Timesharing & Visitation Conflict

 Establish Legal Paternity

-If legal paternity has not been established and you wish to exert your parental rights, you will need to establish paternity.
+If legal paternity has not been established and you wish to assert your parental rights, you will need to establish paternity.
 Once established, a parenting plan (timesharing) will be entered with the courts.
 Even if you are unmarried and have had access to your child, court ordered timesharing will ensure that the parenting plan is binding.
 Once you have a court order, this will serve to alleviate some of the high conflict and problems that unmarried parents can encounter and it will enable you to take steps to enforce your timesharing should it be problematic.
 To learn more about how you can establish legal paternity so you can assert your parental rights, schedule a consultation with Nilo J Sanchez & Associates.

 There may be several legal solutions available to you in high conflict child custody situations such as when orders are being ignored.
 Emergency pick up orders, modification of child custody and timesharing and enforcement and contempt orders.
 The first step is to schedule a consultation to speak with a Tampa Bay child custody attorney to determine what the best course of action would be in your unique situation.